slott56/TigerShark/docs/source/architecture.rst

 It permits reuse of the data types and codes.
 It provides a loop namespace to disambiguate segments, and their composites and elements.

+Currently, the internal message classes can be turned into JSON Schema.
+The :py:func:`base.schema` function does *not* structure the JSON Schema with the base and common definitions clearly separated like this.
+Instead it coughs out deeply-nested JSON Schema with redudant copies of base definitions.

+However, the :mod:`tools.xml_extract` makes an effort to provide a flatter structure that reflects the source definitions in XML.
+(These, in turn, likely reflect the original specification files.)

 Appendix I
 ^^^^^^^^^^